 No flavors

 76. During the past 30 days, how did you get your tobacco products (this includes vape products, cigarettes, cigars, smokeless tobacco )?
-(CHOOSE ALL THAT APPLY)
+(Choose all that apply)

 I did not use any tobacco products during the past 30 days

 I bought them in a store such as a convenience store, supermarket, discount store, or gas station